EpicWealthJourney/skills-github-pages/_posts/2024-12-06-myjourney.md

 "Okay, that wasn't as bad as I thought it would be" I said to myself as I pulled my car off into the median.
 I got out to see what happened behind me.

 The scene was strange.
 I'd been in this situation several times before.
 (My first car was totaled this way.
 Someone wasn't paying attention and slammed into a line of cars while taking my brother to a friend's house.
 We were in the middle.)
 I went back to the SUV which caused the whole thing.
 When I got there, the scene was so vivid!
-The front end of the SUV was in pieces all over the road.
+The front end of the SUV sat in pieces all over the road.
 The front end of the vehicle was impacted so hard it collapsed the frame in the front end and jammed the front doors of the truck shut.
 The woman was yelling, "We can't get out!"
-So I pried the driver door open and ushered her and her son out of the SUV because other cars were driving up feet from the wreckage at full speed, swerving to avoid hitting the immobilized vehicle!
+So I pried the driver door open and ushered her and her son out of the SUV.
+Other cars were driving up feet from the wreckage at full speed, swerving to avoid hitting the immobilized vehicle!
 They were in danger!

 I knew she had done tremendous damage and she was wrought with remorse, even yelling something to the effect "I was yelling at my son.
 I didn't mean for this to happen."
 This scene will forever be seered into my mind as the day that changed my life forever.
 The next morning, though I didn't perceive any issues the previous day, I woke up in discomfort and have never felt comfortable since!